cuducos/webassets-elm/README.rst

 * `ELM_BIN`: alternative path to `elm` if it is **not** available globally (e.g. `node_modules/.bin/elm`)

-* `ELM_OPTIMIZE`: enable the elm compiler optimization option.
-Recomended for production output.
+* `ELM_OPTIMIZE`: enable the Elm compiler optimization option.
+Recommended for production output.

-* `ELM_DEBUG`: enable the elm compiler debug option.
+* `ELM_DEBUG`: enable the Elm compiler debug option.

 Examples
 ========